193 eftpos transactions made during busiest second on Christmas eve - NZ Herald

 In 2020, a record $4.9 billion was spent through Worldline at the core retail stores in the six weeks before Christmas.

-But as of December 19 this year, the figure was already tracking at $4.3b for the same 37-day period.
+As of December 19 this year, the figure was already tracking at $4.3b for the same 37-day period.

 "We will have a full breakdown of the numbers for the last full week of core retail selling prior to Christmas on the Monday after Boxing Day, but at this stage it looks like 2021 remains on track to see a new record spend for pre-Christmas shopping in New Zealand," Putnam said.

-Earlier this week, Retail NZ chief executive Greg Harford told the Herald overall it had been a "slow Christmas" for in-store shopping compared to previous years.
+Earlier this week, Retail NZ chief executive Greg Harford told the Herald overall it had been a "slow Christmas" for in-store shopping compared with previous years.

 This was on top of an extended lockdown for Auckland retailers and as costs continued to rise across the sector, he said.